Many of these links open in a new window. Closing the window returns you to this page.

 Reflections of Calgary's history and postal history.

-Newfoundland Stamp Dealers (5 MB pdf) - Terrance R. Harris
+Newfoundland Stamp Dealers (html) - Terrance R. Harris

 Newfoundland's philatelic history through its stamp dealers.